Report Seabirds

 Wildlife rehabilitation is the rescue, first aid and supportive care of injured or ill native species.

 Wildlife rehabilitation involves veterinary treatment, nursing and nutritional support.
-Unfortunately the majority of wildlife patients/tūroro are ill or injured due to human related causes.
+Unfortunately the majority of patients/tūroro are ill or injured due to human related causes.
 This includes seabird starvation as a result of climate change, over-fishing induced prey depletion, fisheries by-catch, marine entanglements, plastic ingestion, boat strike, vehicle strike, window strike, light pollution induced seabird crash landings, introduced predators, irresponsible pet ownership, wildlife crimes, illness and toxicity.

-The significance of species declines, as well as avoidable wildlife injury and mortality from human related causes is considerable, with the Kaikōura Wildlife Hospital set to have a significant impact.
+The significance of species declines, as well as avoidable injury and mortality from human related causes is considerable, with the Kaikōura Wildlife Hospital set to have a significant impact.
 The centre will enable a regional transformational shift, benefitting our at-risk species and future generations.

 Unwell Wildlife